ral-facilities/datagateway-api/README.md

 `python -m util.icat_db_generator -s 4 -y 10` Would set the seed to 4 and generate 10
 years of data.

-This uses code from the API's Database Backend, so a suitable `db_url` should be configured in `config.yaml`.

 When used on a machine that doesn't use UTC timezone, you may find there are a mix of timezones when querying the API.
 This issue was found on SciGateway Preprod when using